iMED-Lab/Randomness-restricted-Diffusion-Model/README.md

    - `conda activate rrdm_env`

 ## Training&Sampling
+1. If you want to train a new model, please run the following code:
 ```
 python scripts/segmentation_train.py
 ```
-After training, you can generate a mask like so:
+2. After training, you can generate a mask like so:
 ```
 python scripts/segmentation_sample.py
 ```

-If you want to train on your own dataset:
+3. If you want to train on your own dataset:
 	- Refer to Randomness-restricted-Diffusion-Model/guided_diffusion/dataset.py.
 You only need to modify the path and ensure that different classes in the labels are assigned different pixel values (0-255).

 ## Pre-trained weights
-Here, the pre-trained weights from ORIGA and OCTA500 are provided:
+1. Here, the pre-trained weights from ORIGA and OCTA500 are provided:
 	- www.xxxxx
 ### License
 MIT License